 Every fall, we offer the Rockin’ Reading Race and Great Page Race to Bolingbrook students in grades K–8.
 Learn more about each of these programs and how you can win prizes for your school!

 We provide a variety of storytimes inside the library and at area preschools, daycare centers and community locations such as Panera Bread and the Bolingbrook Historic Museum.
 In addition to reading books, storytimes include interactive songs and activities which help promote early literacy.
 See our events calendar for this month’s storytime schedule.

 Every February we host Preschool Round-Up, an open house for parents to meet and talk with representatives from a variety of local preschools and daycare centers to help find the right fit for their child.
 The event includes prize drawings for children, teachers and parents, and several community organizations are also on hand to provide additional resources to attendees.

 We offer a robust Ellison Die collection for teachers and youth leaders to use to complete special projects and bulletin boards.
-To use our Ellison Die cutter, please complete our Ellison Die Cuts Request Form at least 36 hours in advance of when you would like to visit.
-You will need to provide your own paper or other materials.
+Please note, you will need to provide your own materials for cutting.
+Before using our Ellison machine, complete our Ellison Die Request Form at least 36 hours in advance of when you would like to visit.
 For questions, please contact Children’s Services at 630.685.4181.